DarkflameUniverse/DarkflameServer/README.md

 cmake --version
 ```

-If you are going to be using an ubuntu environment to run the server, you may need to get a more recent version of `cmake` than the packages available may provide.
+If you are going to be using an Ubuntu environment to run the server, you may need to get a more recent version of `cmake` than the packages available may provide.

 The general approach to do so would be to obtain a copy of the signing key and then add the CMake repository to your apt.
 You can do so with the following commands.